-Next to the LP cover, the press photo is by far the most important promo asset for an artist, if not the most important one!
-Considering the fact that it’s a direct depiction of the artist themselves.
-Unfortunately, nine times out of ten, press photos at an indie level don’t contribute anything to the narrative or the emotional textures of a given release.
-They’re usually neutral, ie. they lack emotion and have nothing to say, apart from: look there is a person in front of a wall.
-I’m exaggerating, but just a little bit.
-The reality is such that these photos don't make for good communication tools, nor are they memorable images.
+Next to the record cover, the press photo is by far the most important promo asset for any artist, if not the most important one.
+Any way you look at it, a press photo is a direct depiction of the artist.
+Unfortunately, nine times out of ten, press photos at an indie level, don’t contribute much to the artistic narrative or add any emotional texture to contextualise the release.
+They’re usually just a person standing against some wall, somewhere, for no reason.

-In the first part of the workshop, we will look at what makes for a good press photo, one that communicates emotion and a narrative; is engaging formally and works to highlight the uniqueness of a specific artist.
+In the first part of the workshop we will look at what makes for a great press photo.
+What is the best vehicle to communicate emotion or narrative using this medium?
+What is engaging formally?
+What works to highlight the idiosyncrasy of a particular artist?
 In the second part, we will do a series of exercises that will:

-- give the artist a vocabulary of expressions that will make for stronger photos.
+3. give the artist a vocabulary of expressions that will make for stronger compositions / photos.

-At the end of the workshop, the participants will not only walk away with a new understanding of a press photo, as a communication tool, and some practical skills, but might even walk away with some decent press pics, as well!
+Participants will not only walk away with an expanded understanding of the press photo as a communication tool, but also a whole set of new, practical skills.
+Many of them will also walk away with some decent press pics!

-Because we will be taking photos in pairs, and it’s imperative that we have enough cameras for these exercises, we will first accept students who have access to a digital camera.
-Once we have half of the class with cameras, we will accept those without any.
-The workshop is, of course, also open to photographers who are interested in working with artists.
-After signing up, everyone will receive an email with a list of things bring (regarding styling etc.)
+Because we’ll be taking photos in pairs and it’s imperative that we have enough cameras for these exercises, students who have digital cameras will be prioritised.
+Once we have half of the total participants with cameras, we will start accepting those without.
+The workshop was designed for artists, but we are also open to having photographers who are interested in working in the music industry.
+After signing up, everyone will receive an email with a list of things to bring to the workshop (regarding styling etc.).